 Time to go home…

 “On the final night, we had a lovely dinner on the boat and afterwards held an HDC awards ceremony to mark some of the fun times we had during the week.
-Some of the awards included Most Improved Diver (to appreciate the hard work one of our new divers has put in to improving by passing his Nitrox and Wreck courses during the trip), best dressed, diver who missed the most dives during the week and also a celebration of some of the funnier mistakes some of the divers had made on the boat (we all made at least a couple)!
+Some of the awards included Most Improved Diver (to appreciate the hard work one of our new divers has put into improving by passing his Nitrox and Wreck courses during the trip), best dressed, diver who missed the most dives during the week and also a celebration of some of the funnier mistakes some of the divers had made on the boat (we all made at least a couple)!
 We also celebrated some special milestones and congratulated Katie Jellis, Nikki Pitman, Andy Woo and Pete Harris on their 100th dives during the trip.”

 “All in all, the trip was a fantastic experience and I would go again tomorrow (if I could afford it!).
-It was an opportunity to spend time with those we know well and to meet and get to know new members.
-For some this was their first trip to Egypt but others have been visiting for over 20 years; a testament to how impressive the diving is in the Red Sea.
-It’s also another example of how great and well organised the Scuba Travel trips have been, at least in the past couple of years in my experience.
+It was an opportunity to spend time with those we know well and to meet and get to know new dive club members.
+For some, this was their first trip to Egypt but others have been visiting for over 20 years; a testament to how impressive the diving is in the Red Sea.
+It’s also another example of how great and well organized the Scuba Travel trips have been, at least in the past couple of years in my experience.
 If you’re looking for an opportunity to see diverse and plentiful marine life at its best, diving in the Red Sea is definitely for you.
 I will be going back as soon as I can!”
 Written by: Kiri Sewell, HDC member

 What a trip, and thank you guys for such a great trip report, sounded amazing, and can’t wait to plan more for you guys in 2018.
 You saw some of the best dive sites in the north and some awesome sightings too!